Immunization and Health Requirements for Students

 Anyone with a vaccine exemption may be excluded from the college in the event of a disease outbreak in accordance with public health law.

-• July 1, for students admitted for Fall
+• July 1 for students admitted for the fall semester

-• January 1, for students admitted for Spring
+• January 1 for students admitted for the spring semester

-• May 1, for students admitted for Summer
+• May 1 for students admitted for the summer semester

 1. Print the Certificate of Immunity form and ask your health care provider to complete and sign it.
 Alternatively, you may submit relevant records from a school, military, government, clinic/hospital or other official documentation of your vaccination history.
 Documents must be in English or translated into English.